Search

 The most common engine configuration is the four-cylinder, which is found on a variety of vehicles from small to midrange.
 A four-cylinder engine is set up in an inline design and offers a good amount of engine output.

-The number of cylinders in an engine can continue to increase, like six-cylinder engines that are found on high-end performance and sports cars.
+The number of cylinders in an engine can continue to increase, like six-cylinder engines that are found in high-end performance and sports cars.

 Students in the Automotive Technology program at Universal Technical Institute (UTI) are taught the fundamentals of car maintenance and repair.
-This instruction helps prepare students for entry-level careers as automotive technicians.1
+This instruction helps prepare students for entry-level roles as automotive technicians.1

-The program can be completed in less than a year7 and covers a range of industry-relevant topics, including working on different kinds of engines in the Automotive Engine Service & Repair course.
-Students also get the opportunity to perform an engine teardown, blueprint and rebuild during the Power & Performance lab.37
+The program can be completed in less than a year and covers a range of industry-relevant topics, including working on different types of car engines in the Introduction to Engines course.7 Students also get the opportunity to perform an engine teardown, blueprint and rebuild during the Power & Performance I: Engine Build course.33

-This experience can make a big difference when applying for jobs in the industry.
-Employers are looking to hire qualified individuals with the right training and education, and 4 out of 5 UTI graduates find employment in careers in their field of study within one year of graduation.3
+This knowledge can make a big difference when applying for jobs in the industry.
+Employers are looking to hire qualified individuals with the right training and education.

 To learn more, visit our program page and request information to get in touch with an Admissions Representative today.